 Better hotels typically have safety deposit boxes for guest use.
 While out and about during your travels, only carry the cash and cards necessary for your daily activities.
 Always keep cash and cards in multiple locations to mitigate risk.

 ATM machines are located all over Ecuador.
 Find out the PIN for credit card cash advances.
 If something happens with your bankcard you may need a backup source of cash.

 Ecuadorian law requires you to carry identification at all times.
 If you are planning to stay in Ecuador for an extended period of time, consider getting a “true copy” of your passport from your consulate and leave the original document in a safe place.

 “In 30 years of extensive traveling, I have been robbed three times: once many years ago by a French con-man in Guatemala on my first trip out of the U.S.; the second by a pickpocket on a bus in Guatemala; and the third time in August, 07, when my cell phone was lifted while I was riding a public bus in Quito.

-The most important tip I can give you is to do your best to remain alert and conscious of your surroundings, your valuables, and your partner if you are traveling with someone.
+The most important tip I can give you regarding travel safety in Ecuador is to do your best to remain alert and conscious of your surroundings, your valuables, and your partner if you are traveling with someone.